Oral Cancer Screening in Miami

 Viral Infections

-Drinking alcohol, particularly drinking heavily, can elevate your risk of developing oral cancer.
+Drinking alcohol heavily can elevate your risk of developing oral cancer.
 Nearly 70% of people with oral cancer also happen to be heavy drinkers.
 Smoking and drinking alcohol combined seem to raise the risk of developing oral cancer dramatically.

 Diet